Serving all people by providing personalized health and wellness through exemplary care, education and research.

 ESR, sed rate

-Erythrocyte sedimentation rate (ESR) is a blood test that measures how quickly erythrocytes, or red blood cells, separate from a blood sample that has been treated so the blood will not clot.
-During this test, a small amount of your blood will be placed in an upright tube and a laboratory specialist will measure the rate at which your red blood cells settle toward the bottom of the tube after one hour.
+Erythrocyte sedimentation rate (ESR) is a blood test.
+It measures how quickly erythrocytes, or red blood cells, separate from a blood sample that has been treated so the blood will not clot.
+During this test, a small amount of your blood will be put in an upright tube.
+A lab specialist will measure the rate that your red blood cells settle toward the bottom of the tube after 1 hour.

-If you have a condition that causes inflammation or cell damage, your red blood cells tend to clump together, which makes them heavier, so they settle faster.
+If you have a condition that causes inflammation or cell damage, your red blood cells tend to clump together.
+This makes them heavier, so they settle faster.
 The faster your red blood cells settle and fall, the higher your ESR.
-A high ESR tells your doctor that you may have an active disease process in your body.
+A high ESR tells your healthcare provider that you may have an active disease process in your body.

 You may need this blood test if you have symptoms of one of the diseases that may cause ESR to go up.

 You may also need this test if you have already been diagnosed with a disease that causes a high ESR.
-The test can allow your doctor to see how well you are responding to treatment.
+The test can allow your healthcare provider to see how well you are responding to treatment.

-The ESR blood test is most useful for diagnosing or monitoring diseases that cause pain and swelling due to inflammation.
+The ESR blood test is most useful for diagnosing or monitoring diseases that cause pain and swelling from inflammation.
 Other symptoms may include fever and weight loss.
 These diseases include:

-ESR is not used as a screening test in people who do not have symptoms or a diagnosis of disease because many conditions can cause it to increase.
-It might also go up in many normal situations.
-ESR doesn't tell your doctor whether you have a specific disease.
+ESR is not used as a screening test in people who do not have symptoms or to diagnose disease because many conditions can cause it to increase.
+It might also go up in many normal cases.
+ESR doesn't tell your healthcare provider whether you have a specific disease.
 It only suggests that you may have an active disease process in your body.

-You may have other diagnostic tests if your doctor is doing this test to diagnose a disease.
+You may have other tests if your healthcare provider is doing this test to diagnose a disease.

-Your doctor may do an ESR alone if he or she is monitoring a disease you already have.
+Your provider may do an ESR alone if he or she is monitoring a disease you already have.

-Because ESR tells your doctor only what is happening right now, you may need to have the test repeated over time.
+Because ESR tells your provider only what is happening right now, you may need to have the test repeated over time.